microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 - [List messages across a user's chats](/graph/api/chats-getallmessages?preserve-view=true)
 - [List messages across channels in a team](/graph/api/channel-getallmessages?preserve-view=true)

-### Realtime APIs
+### Real-time APIs

-Realtime APIs allow caller to get notified as soon as a change is made (message sent, edited, deleted etc).
-These APIs are suitable for realtime applications like rendering messages outside of Microsoft Teams UI.
-Additionally, these APIs allow creating subscriptions and thus allow receving large amount of data without hitting throttling.
+Real-time APIs allow caller to get notified as soon as a change is made (message sent, edited, deleted etc.).
+These APIs are suitable for real time applications like rendering messages outside of Microsoft Teams UI.
+Additionally, these APIs allow creating subscriptions and thus allow receiving large amount of data without hitting throttling.
 Refer to [this](/graph/teams-changenotifications-chatmessage) document for more details.